fdudatamining/data/README.md

-# data
+# Fairleigh Dickinson University Datamining Open Data

-Scripts for fetching and cleaning open data into the form we are using it in our local database.
+The purpose of this repository is to document the data fetch and clean steps used to produce our working local database and used in our code.